bondy-io/bondy-demo-marketplace/README.md

 ```

 This will create the python virtual environment with all the dependencies required to run the script.
-The script then connects to Bondy and register the following URIs:
+The script then connects to Bondy and registers the following URIs:
 * `com.market.bidder.add`: When a new bigger joins, it has to give a name to be able to bid.
 * `com.market.bidder.gone`: When a client gently leave the market, i.e. no errors or interuptions.
 * `com.market.get`: To get all the listed items.